geez0219/website-ng/src/assets/branches/master/tutorial/advanced/t02_pipeline.md

 * [Padding Batch Data](./tutorials/master/advanced/t02_pipeline#ta02pbd)
 * [Benchmark Pipeline Speed](./tutorials/master/advanced/t02_pipeline#ta02bps)

-In the [beginner tutorial 4](./tutorials/master/beginner/t04_pipeline), we learned how to build a data pipeline that handles data loading and preprocessing tasks efficiently.
+In the [Beginner Tutorial 4](./tutorials/master/beginner/t04_pipeline), we learned how to build a data pipeline that handles data loading and preprocessing tasks efficiently.
 Now that you have understood some basic operations in the `Pipeline`, we will demonstrate some advanced concepts and how to leverage them to create efficient `Pipelines` in this tutorial.

 <a id='ta02itp'></a>